Is Rising Housing Inventory in Dallas Good for First-Time Buyers in 2026?

 What Rising Inventory Does NOT Mean

-❌ It does NOT mean you should submit unrealistic lowball offers
+❌ It does not mean submit unrealistic lowball offers

 Get Pre-Approved Early

-In stabilizing markets, buying for lifestyle fit and long-term hold matters more than short-term appreciation.
+In stabilizing markets, lifestyle alignment matters more than short-term appreciation.

 FAQ